Justin Blackmon*, WR, Oklahoma State

 Jermaine Kearse, WR, Washington

-Height: 6-2.
-Weight: 205.
-Projected 40 Time: 4.50.
-Projected Round (2012): 5-6.
-12/12/11: Kearse had a down year as Washington broke in new quarterback Keith Price.
+Height: 6-1.
+Weight: 209.
+40 Time: 4.58.
+10-Yd Split: 1.56.
+Vertical: 34.
+Broad: 9-11.
+Hand: 9 1/4.
+Projected Round (2012): 6-FA.
+4/24/12: Kearse had a down year as Washington broke in new quarterback Keith Price.
 The talented young signal caller did not get the most out of Kearse.
-He has 42 receptions for 501 yards and six touchdowns.
+He made 47 receptions for 699 yards and seven touchdowns.
 Kearse had a bad game against Stanford with dropped passes and some mistakes.
-He did well against Nebraska early in the year.
+He did well versus Nebraska and had a huge game against Baylor's terrible defense in the Alamo Bowl.
+Kearse finished his collegiate career with five catches for 198 yards and one touchdown against the Bears.
+At the Combine, he met expectations.

 8/19/11: Over the past two seasons, Jermaine Kearse has been the primary weapon for Jake Locker.
 In 2010, he caught 65 passes for 1,005 yards and 12 touchdowns.
 A year earlier, Kearse had 50 receptions for 866 yards and eight scores.
 He has quality size and runs pretty well.
 Kearse has had some prolific games the past two seasons including a nine-catch 146-yard four-touchdown performance against Oregon State last year.
 In 2009, he had big games against California (seven catches for 147 yards and a score) and a secondary with a lot of NFL talent in UCLA (seven catches for 114 yards and two scores).
 Kearse is a sleeper receiver to keep an eye on, but having a new quarterback could hurt his production.